Appdynamics/AppD-Cluster-Agent-MicroK8s/README.md

 # AppDynamics Cluster agent

-Download the Ubuntu cluster agent from: [AppDynamics Downloads](https://download.appdynamics.com/download/#version=&apm=cluster-agent&os=&platform_admin_os=&appdynamics_cluster_os=&events=&eum=&page=1
+Download the AppDynamics Ubuntu cluster agent from: [AppDynamics Downloads](https://download.appdynamics.com/download/#version=&apm=cluster-agent&os=&platform_admin_os=&appdynamics_cluster_os=&events=&eum=&page=1
-)
+) into the directory `AppD-Cluster-Agent-Microk8s`

-This will download the zip archive `appdynamics-cluster-agent-ubuntu-4.5.16.780.zip`
+This will download the zip archive `appdynamics-cluster-agent-ubuntu-4.5.16.780.zip` or a higher version.

 # Install the AppDynamics Cluster Agent

-Unzip the Cluster Agent into the directory `AppD-Cluster-Agent-Microk8s/cluster-agent` using:
+From the directory `AppD-Cluster-Agent-Microk8s` unzip the Cluster Agent into the directory `cluster-agent` using:

-  `unzip appdynamics-cluster-agent-ubuntu-4.5.16.780.zip -d AppD-Cluster-Agent-Microk8s/cluster-agent`
+  `unzip appdynamics-cluster-agent-ubuntu-4.5.16.780.zip -d cluster-agent`

 # Configure the Cluster Agent